 And, before you ask, NO- this is not just a glorified countertop convection oven!!
 I get that a lot!!

 Air fryer oven vs Air fryer basket.
 PRO’s and CON’s

-We will now attempt to compare the the two different styles of air fryers, and let you know what the major advantages and disadvantages of each are.
+We will now attempt to compare the two different styles of air fryer appliance, and let you know what the major advantages and disadvantages and the key differences of each are.
 We know both can air fry, but what else is there to consider?

 Method of Cooking

 Although the method of cooking is the same between the oven and basket style of air fryers, the way this is delivered can be slightly different.